The most beautiful villages in the south of France (Part 2)

 Olargues is a village located in the Languedoc-Roussillon region on the banks of the Jaurés River.
-This beautiful village has a long history, has been home to Romans and Visigoths, has suffered sieges and almost became unpopulated.
+This beautiful village has a long history as it was home to Romans and Visigoths, has suffered sieges, and almost became unpopulated.

-Of the villages that we have visited, this could be the largest and despite this, it is a village that has managed to save its medieval charm and is very quiet to walk its beautiful streets.
+Of the villages that we have visited, this could be the largest and despite this, it is a village that has managed to save its medieval charm and its very quiet and beautiful streets.

-We were lucky enough to arrive at the time when the cherry blossoms, it is a very characteristic tree of the village and very beautiful.
+We were lucky enough to arrive at the time when the cherry blossoms were blossoming, it is a very characteristic tree of the village and very beautiful.

 Don’t forget to stop by its famous 12th-century Devil’s Bridge.

-Saint Guillem le Desert is a medieval village where time has stopped and you can enjoy its streets and landscape without traffic, since the cars have to park outside, in the places enabled for it.
+Saint Guilhem le Desert is a medieval village where time has stopped and you can enjoy its streets and landscape without traffic, since the cars have to be parked outside, in the places enabled for it.

-It is one of the villages that we visited that I liked the most, I do not know if because it was raining and that gave it a special atmosphere or because it is tucked into a valley surrounded by green mountains or both at the same time!
-The truth is a very nice, quiet village, ideal to have a drink and walk its medieval streets with tranquility, even if it rains!
+It is one of the villages that we visited that I liked the most, I don’t know if it was because it was raining and that gave it a special atmosphere or because it is tucked into a valley surrounded by green mountains or both at the same time!
+The truth that it is a very nice, quiet village, ideal to have a drink and walk its medieval streets with tranquility, even if it rains!

 Gassin, one of the most beautiful villages in France